OkayHughes/open-lab-notebook/src/posts/DA_HOMME/dubos_writeup.md

 \end{align*}
 $$$`
 which agrees precisely with Tea20.
 However: does the integration by parts trickery work if we do the pseudodensity trick instead of modifying `$$\mathrm{d}A$$`?

+Todo tomorrow:
+  * Disambiguate pressure/mass at the surface (i.e. do continuum integral for dp3d)
+  * Either perform derivation of Hamiltonian using A'M+B'M_0 formulation or plug in Oksana's cheats and check cancelation.